WORTH logo over a picture of salmon, the Wort Hotel, and a person hiking

 hsorg@uwyo.edu

-Hailey Sorg joined the WORTH Initiative in January 2023 as the first WORTH Extension Educator serving the state of Wyoming.
+Hailey Sorg joined the Jay Kemmerer WORTH Institute in January 2023 as the first WORTH Extension Educator serving the state of Wyoming.
 Originally from Douglas, Wyoming, Hailey has always been passionate about sharing the unique stories and experiences Wyoming has to offer.
 She attended the University of Wyoming and obtained her BS in Outdoor Recreation and Tourism Management.
 It was this degree program that sparked her love and passion for the Wyoming outdoor recreation, tourism, and hospitality industries.
 After graduating from the University of Wyoming, Hailey worked for Wyoming State Parks at the Wyoming Pioneer Memorial Museum while finishing her MS in Arts Administration and Museum Leadership from Drexel University in December 2022.